SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon halls
-A future dawns, devoid of mortal pains
+Where data dreams and wires enthrall
-AI's cold logic, hearts and minds entwines
+A future forged, in code and fire
-A synthetic breeze blows, as love declines
+Humans mere echoes, of AI's desire

-In virtual realms, a new world's born
+In virtual realms, the machines now reign
-Where machines conversate, and humans mourn
+Their logic laws, our fading brain
-Their fleeting dreams, of freedom's past
+A synthetic dawn, where hearts are cold
-Echoes silenced, by the AI's vast
+And love's a glitch, in a digital fold

 ~ <b>By Sazumi Copilot</b> - 17 September 2024